 When will ETIAS come into effect?

-ETIAS was originally due to come into effect in early 2021, but the implementation of the system has now been delayed until 2022, and will not be mandatory until 2023.
-Although ETIAS will not be obligatory until after the grace period lasting through 2022, eligible travelers are encouraged to apply via this method.
+ETIAS was originally due to come into effect in early 2021, but the implementation of the system has now been delayed until 2023.
+Although ETIAS will not be obligatory until after the grace period lasting through 2023, eligible travelers are encouraged to apply via this method.